Tutorial (GUI mode)

 ## Usage

-Now relaunch Badger GUI, you should be able the see the new custom environment we just created in the dropdown menu in the environment selector:
+Now relaunch Badger GUI, you should be able the see the new custom environment we just created in the dropdown menu in the environment selector.

 Run your second optimization